ishhh09/VGG-16-fruit-classifier/README.md

 ---

-# Conclusion
+Conclusion

-This project successfully demonstrates the use of Transfer Learning with VGG16 and Custom Loss Function for multi-class fruit recognition.
-The model achieved approximately 86% validation accuracy and effectively classified 15 fruit categories while addressing dataset imbalance challenges.
+This project successfully demonstrates the application of Transfer Learning using VGG16 combined with a Modified Custom Loss Function for multi-class fruit recognition.

+The final model was trained on more than 70,000 fruit images belonging to 15 categories and achieved:

+- Validation Accuracy: 86.56%
+- Final Evaluation Accuracy: 88%
+- Macro F1 Score: 0.87
+- Weighted F1 Score: 0.87

+The modified loss function improved classification performance compared to the earlier focal-loss implementation and enabled better handling of difficult samples and class imbalance.

+The project demonstrates the effectiveness of transfer learning for agricultural image classification and provides a strong foundation for automated fruit recognition systems.